Advancing cross-border cooperation for responsible fisheries management in Southeast Asia

 Context

-Since 1960, global fish consumption has doubled to 20 kilogrammes per person annually, according to the Food and Agriculture Organization (FAO) in 2022.
-This surge in demand intensifies fishing activities, which reduce marine populations, disrupt essential ecosystem functions, and weaken the oceans’ ability to act as global carbon sinks.
-At the same time, overfishing threatens the long-term survival of marine fisheries worldwide.
+Since 1960, global fish consumption has doubled, according to the Food and Agriculture Organization (FAO) in 2022.
+This intensifies fishing, which reduces marine populations, disrupts essential ecosystem functions, and weakens the oceans’ ability to act as global carbon sinks.
+At the same time, overfishing threatens the marine fisheries worldwide.

 Objective

-ASEAN Member States effectively collaborate across borders to manage fishery resources responsibly in Southeast Asia, protecting ocean biodiversity, preserving marine ecosystems, and supporting local livelihoods.
+AMS effectively collaborate across borders to manage fishery responsibly in Southeast Asia, protecting ocean biodiversity, preserving marine ecosystems, and supporting local livelihoods.

 Approach

-• Examining how monitoring systems for illegal fishing can work together more effectively.
-This involves providing guidance to relevant ASEAN fisheries groups on coordinating a plan to use these systems and training those who will operate them.
+- Examining how monitoring systems for illegal fishing can work together more effectively.
+This involves providing guidance to ASEAN fisheries groups on a plan to use these systems and training those who will operate them.

-• Offering expert advice on revising or developing new policy instruments that promote responsible fisheries practices and prevent illegal fishing activities.
+- Expert advice on new policy instruments that promote responsible fisheries practices and prevent illegal fishing activities.

-• Assisting coastal municipalities in assessing their needs analysis for monitoring coastal waters.
-This includes recommending digital monitoring instruments, training relevant users, and working with local fishers in two municipalities to coordinate agreements that support fair and responsible small-scale fishing, with consideration for gender inclusivity.
+- Assisting coastal municipalities in monitoring coastal waters.
+This includes recommending digital monitoring instruments, training users, and working with local fishers in two municipalities to coordinate agreements that support fair and responsible small-scale fishing.